rsp/temper-lang/README.md

 chunks of code need to collaborate with other chunks.
 We need some way to import symbols and export symbols.

-_Design decision_: **Imports must all appear in a syntactically rigid prologue at the top of an extracted code block**, so that the *Syntax* stage can find any custom parsers.

 Per our mini-declarative language requirements above, we need a way to specify that some tokens are specially handled.